 How strong are your credit skills?

 Some RMs jobs require writing your own credit proposals, while in others you will be fully supported.
-Either way, make sure you can talk in detail about your credit-assessment ability, says Jasmine Tan, an associate director at recruiters Kerry Consulting in Singapore.
+Either way, make sure you can talk in detail about your credit-assessment ability, says Jasmine Tan, a director at recruiters Kerry Consulting in Singapore.
 For example: “During my early career I worked as a credit analyst for three years supporting RMs to write credit papers.
 This gave me 360-degree knowledge into credit processing and onboarding.”

 How have ever you managed an entire mandate?